-5.2.2 On-demand SLS
+5.2.20n-demand SLS

 One of the major values of the Grid is the ability to form virtual organizations dynamically to access the resources need for a particular application.
 The compute and storage resources are dynamically allocated from an available pool.
-For example, a compute intensive, high-energy physics application can use the majority of Grid compute resources for a few weeks and then a data intensive data-mining application, can leverage the same compute/data resources with different network requirements.
-Currently, the SLS's are negotiated at time of service, and do not change through the length of service contract.
+For example, a compute intensive, high-energy physics application can use the majority of Grid compute resources for a few weeks and then a data data-mining application, can leverage resources with different network requirements. compute/data Currently, the SLS's are negotiated at time of service, and do not change through the length of service contract.
 Providing dynamic network resources with associated dynamic SLSs will help deliver a Quality of Service based on application needs as well as provide efficient use of available network resources.